The Beacon Street Collection

 The Beacon Street Collection is the second studio album by American rock band No Doubt.
-It was released on March 25, 1995, by Beacon Street Records.
+It was released independently on March 25, 1995, through the band's label Beacon Street Records.
 Produced by the band and recorded in a homemade studio in the garage of their house on Beacon Avenue in Anaheim, California, from which the album takes its name, The Beacon Street Collection was released during a period when the band was receiving little attention from their label Interscope Records, and were not getting a chance to record a second album, as the label was disillusioned with them after the commercial failure of their 1992 eponymous debut.
 No Doubt had written large numbers of songs and knew that they would not make it onto any Interscope album, so they built their own studio and recorded the album there.
 Two singles were released: "Squeal" and "Doghouse".

 The album sold over 100,000 copies, over three times as many as their first album sold.
 Its success ensured that Interscope financed the band's third album Tragic Kingdom, which was a massive success, selling 16 million copies worldwide and attracting extensive interest in the band.
-The Beacon Street Collection was re-released in 1997 as part of the band's back catalog.
+The Beacon Street Collection was re-released in 1997 by Interscope as part of the band's back catalog.

 Background

 No Doubt released their self-titled debut album in 1992, a year after being signed to Interscope.
 The group's blend of upbeat brass-dominated songs and funk-style bass riffs came at a time when most of the United States was in the thrall of grunge music, a genre whose angst-ridden lyrics and dirty sound could not have contrasted more with the atmosphere of most of the songs on No Doubt's pop-oriented album.
 Not surprisingly, the band lost out to the now-ubiquitous grunge music and the album was a commercial failure, with only 30,000 copies sold.
 In the words of the program director of KROQ, a Los Angeles radio station on which it was one of the band's driving ambitions to be played: "It would take an act of God for this band to get on the radio."

-The band started to work on its second album in 1993 but Interscope, having lost faith in the band, rejected most of its material and so it was paired with producer Matthew Wilder.
-Eric Stefani did not like to relinquish creative control to someone outside the band and eventually stopped recording or rehearsing.
-He left No Doubt in 1994 to pursue an animation career on the cartoon TV series The Simpsons.
-Kanal then ended his seven-year relationship with Gwen, saying that he needed "space".
+The band started to work on its second album in 1993 but Interscope, having lost faith in the band, rejected most of its material.